Updated as of May 2019

 With a 150-year old legacy, the bank is highly rated by major credit rating agencies.
 Good customer service and convenience, strong customer relationships and a focus on operational efficiency are Toronto Dominion Bank’s key differentiators.

 The bank has increased dividends for six years in a row.
 It has also delivered higher earnings for the seventh consecutive year.
-It raised its payout by more than 12% CAGR over the last decade and 9% most recently.
+It raised its payout by more than 8% CAGR over the last decade and by 10.45% most recently.

-These are the best stocks to diversify your portfolio
+Dividends are an excellent way to diversify your portfolio

 While the notional value of the dividend is important, the dividend yield will provide you with the best gauge of your return on investment.
 An investor can calculate dividend yield by dividing the yearly dividend by the stocks price.
 For example, if you paid 100 dollars for 1 share and the annual dividend is 5 dollars, then your dividend yield is 5%.